-Home of the Lovell Telescope, 3D Theatre, planetarium & 35 acre arboretum
+Home of the Lovell Telescope, 3D Theatre, planetarium and 35-acre arboretum.

 Off A530 Whitchurch Road, near Nantwich

-WW2 Command Bunker, kept secret with war rooms and audio visual in 2 cinemas.
+WW2 Command Bunker, kept secret with war rooms and audio visual in two cinemas.
 Follow the Soviet Spy Mouse Trail.

 Little Budworth, Tarporley

-320 acres of car & bike racing – Superbikes, Touring Cars and Formula 3.
+320 acres of car and bike racing – Superbikes, Touring Cars and Formula 3.
 Perfect for a family day out.